A Tale of Two Cities (musical): Act 1

 Dr. Manette, Lucie and Lorry set sail for England and meet Charles Darnay.
 Upon arriving, Darnay is arrested as a spy as he is discovered in possession of papers showing British troop placements.
 It is later found that the papers were dropped by John Barsad, henchman of Darnay's uncle, the Marquis St. Evermonde's (Dover).
 Lucie requests that Mr. Lorry arrange for a lawyer to defend Darnay in exchange for the kindness he has shown her and her father during their journey and Lorry agrees.

 We are then taken to the law office of Mr. Stryver and Sydney Carton - who arrives clearly intoxicated (The Way it Ought to Be - London).
 Carton decides with his friend, grave robber Jerry Cruncher, to attempt to blackmail Barsad by visiting several local taverns (No Honest Way).
 The next day, the trial commences (The Trial).
 Darnay is acquitted after the blackmail attempt succeeds and prompts the key witness to assert that Darnay and Sydney look similar after Sydney removes his barrister's wig and robe.
 The witness then admits it could have been either man-or anyone else-with those papers.

 Darnay takes Sydney and Stryver out to celebrate at a tavern that Sydney calls "home."
 (Round and Round) After Darnay is insulted by Sydney and leaves, Sydney reflects on why he acted this way (Reflection).

 Several months have passed and Darnay now desires Lucie's hand but asks her father's permission first (The Promise).
-On Christmas Eve, Lucie attempts to convince Sydney to have supper with she and her father, but he declines; out of kindness, she invites him to dinner the following evening, which he must accept.
+On Christmas Eve, Lucie attempts to convince Sydney to have supper with her and her father, but he declines; out of kindness, she invites him to dinner the following evening, which he must accept.
 Awakened by her kindness, Sydney realizes what he has been missing in his life (I Can't Recall).